-If the SCEF receives the response with an error code from the BM-SC for the allocation of TMGI or renewal of expiration time for the existing TMGI, the SCEF shall not create or update the resource and shall respond to the SCS/AS with a status code set to 500 Internal Server Error.
+If the SCEF receives the response with an error code from the BM-SC for the allocation of TMGI or renewal of expiration time for the existing TMGI, the SCEF shall not create or update the resource and shall respond to the SCS/AS with a corresponding error status code as described in subclause 5.2.6.

 Upon the TMGI expiration, the SCEF may delete the resource of the TMGI locally.